 Senior Years: making mature decisions, managing stress and anxiety in a positive way, leadership and purpose.

 Our Positive Education department has a library of books available for loan and can be accessed at any time to answer questions about this field.

-For further information on Positive Psychology and Positive Education at Peninsula Grammar, please contact our Director of Positive Education, Ms Therese Joyce.
+For further information on Positive Psychology and Positive Education at Peninsula Grammar, please contact our Director of Positive Education and People, Ms Therese Joyce.